HotCheetoFingers88/GISData/README.md

 # GISData
-analyze the relationship between public health outcomes and air quality data using Geographic Information Systems (GIS) Here's a sample README template for your GIS data analysis project.
-You can customize it further based on your specific needs and audience.
+analyze the relationship between public health outcomes and air quality data using Geographic Information Systems (GIS)

 ## Features